Code-Institute-Submissions/molacuizine/README.md

 ## INTRODUCTION

-This project is a online food ordering and delivery service.
+This project is a online food ordering and delivery service site.
+The site name 'MoLacuizine' is mauritian for 'My Kitchen'.
 The menu covers a wide range of popular mauritian cuisine whereby a customer can add food items to a basket and then make payments online using stripe service.

-The site name 'MoLacuizine' is mauritian for 'My Kitchen' and covers a wide range of item from main dishes to sides.

 The site would also permit the user to add and modify profile information to be used at checkout and also to have a list order history for reference.